 Over 600,00 returning citizens come back to our cities, communities and neighborhoods each year.
 Only 5 percent of inmates will never be released.

-The First Step Act was passed in December 2018, which will release over 3000 Federal inmates early.
-The majority were given harsh sentences for non-violent crimes.
-In order to reduce recidivism, it is imperative that this population is afforded the opportunity to live productive lives and become law-abiding citizens if that is their choice.
+The Second Look Amendment Act of 2019 was passed in April 2021, which will give hundreds of inmates the opportunity to be released early from crimes that were committed while they were juveniles.
+The majority were given life sentences for crimes committed before they were 18 years old.
+In order to reduce recidivism, it is imperative that this population is afforded the opportunity to live productive lives and become law-abiding citizens if they choose.

 R4 offers that chance, but without your help it is impossible.